dalalsa/productive_family/README.md

 * User can sign up and edit his profile
 * User can browse the stores and the products
 * User can place an order
-* User can send his location to the user
+* User can send his location to the seller
 * User can rate the seller
 # for Sellers side:
 * Seller can sign up and edit his profile